Buying Software that Meets the Unique Needs of the Business Drives Digital Transformation

 Filter software vendors by your requirements

 Depending on the vertical, it can seem like there is an endless collection of software solutions to choose from.
 Filtering the vendors by your company requirements will help you narrow down options.
-It’s essential to examine your business goals and objectives thoroughly along with the aforementioned technical requirements and blockers so you can effectively build your requirements list collaboratively with your team.
+It’s essential to examine your business buying goals and objectives thoroughly along with the aforementioned technical requirements and blockers so you can effectively build your requirements list collaboratively with your team.

-Seeking collaboration from stakeholders at this point will help you rank these requirements.
+Seeking collaboration from stakeholders at this point will help you gather and rank these requirements.
 The more stakeholders you engage now, the easier the implementation will be, and the higher the user adoption as the users feel part of the decision process.
 Listen to their needs, and then compare to the business goals and objectives to effectively rank each one.
 This process is usually managed with spreadsheets and meetings.
 Often this step is avoided or shortcutted by buyers, but beware of the risks!
 Taking the necessary time to collaborate with your stakeholders to gather and rank requirements effectively, will positively affect the user adoption rate when the software is purchased.
-Remember it’s your stakeholders' adoption of the software that determines implementation success later, so don’t skip this step, and ensure key players are bought into the project.
+Remember it’s your stakeholders’ adoption of the software that determines implementation success later, so don’t skip this step, and ensure key players are bought into the project.
 Using vendor selection tools like Olive, can really streamline the process and shave weeks of time off it, without sacrificing any due diligence.

-Step 4 - Explore All Available Options
+Step 4 – When Buying Business Software, Explore All Available Options

 Now that you have clearly defined and ranked the requirements and features you need, with the input of essential collaborators, it’s time to explore endless solutions available on the market.
 It’s vital to be aware of your blockers at this point, and be impartial when narrowing down the list to the top vendors.
 When searching for solution vendors, you may use terms like “best LMS or top 10 ERP systems”.
 Be mindful that these results won’t give you results for your unique needs.

-A better way is to use some of your blockers in your early search.
+A better way is to use some of your ‘must haves’ in your early search.
 Make sure you are using your most important needs as filters.
 Skipping this step and you will find yourselves being sold to by very talented sales people at companies who may not be a good fit for your business.
 This can be a tough hole to get out of, and a total waste of your precious time.

 Typically this is a very waterfall and rigid process, traditionally done by creating a roadmap and budget for the project to create a detailed RFP.
 This is then sent to all the vendors your process reasonably allows time for.